percona/pmm-doc/docs/using/platform/security-threat-tool.md

 They run on the PMM Client side with the results passed to PMM Server for display in the *Failed security checks* summary dashboard and the *PMM Database Checks* details dashboard.

-!!! alert alert-info
-    Check results data *always* remains on the PMM Server, and is not to be confused with anonymous data sent for Telemetry purposes.
+**Check results data *always* remains on the PMM Server, and is not to be confused with anonymous data sent for Telemetry purposes.**

 ## How to enable

 The Security Threat Tool is disabled by default.

-You enable it in [*PMM Settings-->Advanced Settings*](../../how-to/configure.md#advanced-settings).
+Enable it in [*PMM Settings-->Advanced Settings*](../../how-to/configure.md#advanced-settings).

-!!! alert alert-info
-    After activating the Security Threat Tool, you must wait 24 hours for data to appear in the dashboard.
+**After activating the Security Threat Tool, you must wait 24 hours for data to appear in the dashboard.**

 ## Where to see the results